lihini223/Algorithms/C-Algorithms/Practical-sheet-1.md

 5. Input two numbers with decimals and display the average with decimals.

 6. Input a student name, birth year and display student name with age.

+7. Input two numbers, swap the values and display the output. ( Before swap and after swap)